ByAUJay

 Putting it together: a 6‑step, risk‑adjusted buying plan

-- Book a named team for 2–3 weeks; scope one re‑audit in the SOW.
+- Schedule a dedicated team for 2-3 weeks: Make sure to include one re-audit in the Statement of Work (SOW).

 Key sources you can reference in your board memo